Basic Wine Tasting Terms

 Bottle age – this describes the time spent maturing in the bottle.

-Bouquet – this term refers to the different aromas in wine.
+Bouquet – this term refers to the complex aromas that develop in wine as it ages, distinguishing them from the primary aromas of young fruit.

-Buttery – this describes smell and flavours of butter in wine.
+Buttery – this describes the smell and flavours of butter in wine.

 C